Paris: Embracing Life and Art

-Unlike Michelangelo who selected a piece of marble and then carved a single work of art, Rodin created models which could be reproduced and then sold as authorized versions.
+Unlike Michelangelo, who selected a piece of marble and then carved a single work of art, Rodin created models which could then be reproduced and sold as authorized versions.

 In The Kiss, a passionate woman twines around a solid man for their first, spontaneous kiss.
-We can almost read the emotions that led up to this meeting of lips.
+We can almost read the emotions that led up to this meeting of the lips.
 The Kiss was the first Rodin work the public loved.

 Rodin enjoyed his garden as do visitors today who find it a place for peaceful meditation a century after the artist last planted a statue here.